Jobs & the Economy

 Fighting Income Inequality and Workplace Discrimination

-- Cosponsored the Fair Minimum Wage Act, to raise the federal minimum wage to $10.10 per hour and tie future increases to inflation.
+- Cosponsored the Raise the Wage Act, to raise the federal minimum wage to $12 per hour by 2020 and tie future increases to the median hourly wage.

 - Fought employee discrimination by cosponsoring bills to make the workplace more fair, including the Paycheck Fairness Act and the Fair Employee Protection Act.

-- Cosponsored Schedules that Work Act, which allows low-wage workers to request for flexibility of their schedules without retaliation.
+- Cosponsored Schedules that Work Act, which allows low-wage workers to request for predictability and flexibility of their schedules without retaliation.